Effective: April 16, 2022

-To reduce the likelihood of an individual with a communicable disease coming to a school or school district site when ill, students, staff and other adults (e.g. visitors) are required to complete a daily health check prior to entering the building.
+To reduce the likelihood of an individual with a communicable disease coming to a school or school district site when infectious, students, staff and other adults (e.g. parents/visitors/etc.) are required to practice Health Awareness prior to entering the building.
 Health Awareness means checking for symptoms of illness (including but not limited to COVID-19 symptoms) and not coming to school when sick.

 Travellers entering Canada

 must follow testing and quarantine requirements, visit

 for more info.
 There are some exemptions for fully vaccinated travellers who are permitted to enter Canada.
 Please follow the guidance from health authorities regarding self-isolation [source

 There are fewer federal requirements for you or any fully vaccinated children who travelled with you to follow for 14 days following entry into Canada.
 For example, you are not longer required under federal law to wear a mask when in public spaces or report your signs and symptoms [source